-Potential costs savings are of a concern for all of us, and the IRA Trust may save the IRA account owner money.
-The IRA Trust will typically incur a slightly higher establishment fee, but the IRA account owner may still experience savings with the Trust when compared to the on- going expenses associated with the IRA LLC.
+Potential cost savings are of concern for all of us, and the IRA Trust may save the IRA account owner money.
+The IRA Trust will typically incur a slightly higher establishment fee, but the IRA account owner may still experience savings with the Trust when compared to the ongoing expenses associated with the IRA LLC.

 Consider the LLC fees associated with the following States:

 And, if your State is not listed here, perhaps you many still incur high fees.
 There are many States that have annual fees between $100 and $200.
 Obviously, if you operate the LLC for a period of 10 years, you could incur additional fees to the tune of $1,000 to $2,000.
 With the Trust, you escape these potentially high LLC costs.

 Every State has the requirement that an LLC must have a registered/statutory agent who has a physical mailing address in that State.
 The registered/statutory agent can be an individual or an entity.
 The registered agent’s address is a matter of public record, and the address to which people may deliver legal service documents.
 If you reside in the State in which you want to set up the LLC, you may serve as the agent.
 If the LLC is in a different State, you will need to arrange for a registered agent, which can be costly.